-The distribution of the remaining 37.147.0 percent of total unit capacity in the Huron Middle School southeastern tract with a slightly lower proportion of single, female-headed households, including 21.443.2 percent of lower-income unit potential adjacent to potential above moderate-income development fosters income integration and increases the opportunities for female-headed households currently experiencing overpayment and/or overcrowding to acquire affordable and adequately sized housing in a higher-income area while promoting a reduction in the concentration of female-headed households in other parts of the city.
-An additional 20.419.5 percent of moderate-income units co-sited with 10.86.0 percent of above moderate-income unit capacity distributed in the pipeline Mi Casa development and low-density residential along the perimeter east of O Street increases housing mobility opportunities for moderate- and above moderate-income single, female-headed households, as well as all other household types to have access to new housing opportunities.
+The distribution of the remaining 47.0 percent of total unit capacity in the Huron Middle School southeastern tract with a slightly lower proportion of single, female-headed households, including 43.2 percent of lower-income unit potential adjacent to potential above moderate-income development fosters income integration and increases the opportunities for female-headed households currently experiencing overpayment and/or overcrowding to acquire affordable and adequately sized housing in a higher-income area while promoting a reduction in the concentration of female-headed households in other parts of the city.
+An additional 19.5 percent of moderate-income units co-sited with 6.0 percent of above moderate-income unit capacity with an additional 42.3 percent of above moderate-income unit capacity distributed in the pipeline Mi Casa development and low-density residential along the perimeter east of O Street increases housing mobility opportunities for moderate- and above moderate-income single, female-headed households, as well as all other household types to have access to new housing opportunities.